Empowering Women in the Urban Core of Kansas City Through Education, Advocacy, Personal and Spiritual Development

-How can someone stay informed of the Center?
+How can someone stay informed about activities at the Center?
 We maintain a current list of programs at www.keelerwomenscenter.org.
-To receive regular mailings, please call or e-mail us at firstname.lastname@example.org.
+To receive regular mailings, please call or e-mail us at email@example.com.
 We are happy to give tours or make presentations to interested groups.

 Download the KWC Fact Sheet 2014 (a pdf file).